It is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.

 Your next task is to get a sense of what exactly your client would like to achieve.
-In other words, what would they ideally like to see happen in order to resolve this problem.
-Ask them the following set of questions:
+In other words, what would they ideally like to see happen to resolve this problem?
+Ask the following set of questions:

 Where do you see all this going?

 Ideally, what would you like to see happen here?